 Students are encouraged to develop their physical fitness and strength in the knowledge that the mind will reap the benefits later on.
 Even the unfit person can safely begin training and will soon enjoy the benefits through our specially designed programmes.
 Young people aged from eight to fifteen years will learn age-appropriate, authentic karate.
 Belt promotions and sport karate activities are part of the junior syllabus.

-Young people (8-15 years) learn to develop self-confidence, character and a feeling for fair play.
+Young people (8-15 years) learn to develop self-confidence, character and a sense of fair play.
 They enjoy the results earned through effort.
 Bullying can be a real problem; not only at school, but also on the streets - karate-do training helps our young people deal with such situations.

 For adults (16+ years) - it’s never too late.
 The desire to learn karate-do, or return after an absence, can be realised.
 Karate-do training is geared to your level of fitness, knowledge and ability.
 A typical class includes young and old, male and female.
 You are given every encouragement while you train at your own pace.